isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

             {
                 "name": "dependent-class",
                 "test": "member('KNOWN')",
-                "only-if-required": true
+                "only-in-additional-list": true
             }
         ]
     }

-The ``only-if-required`` parameter is needed here to force evaluation of the class after the lease has been allocated and thus the reserved class has been also assigned.
+The ``only-in-additional-list`` parameter is needed here to force evaluation of the class after the lease has been allocated and thus the reserved class has been also assigned.